jguss45/ecommerce_app/README.md

 # ecommerce_app
-Ecommerce application REST API using postgres, node.js, and javascript
+Ecommerce website using HTML, CSS, and Javascript